Bass- baritone Roberto Lorenzi graduated from the Istituto “Luigi

 Giovanni in Lucca; Alidoro in La Cenerentola in Piacenza,

-Pisa, Chieti and Lille; Ferrando in Trovatore for AsLiCo Circuit;
+Pisa, Chieti and Lille; Ferrando in Il Trovatore for AsLiCo

-Daland in Der Fliegende Hollaender at the Teatro Olimpico in Rome;
+Circuit; Daland in Der Fliegende Hollaender at the Teatro Olimpico

-Teatro Comunale in Bologna and Teatro Regio in Turin (Opera Domani
+in Rome; Teatro Comunale in Bologna and Teatro Regio in Turin (Opera

-Project); Gualtiero in I Puritani at the Massimo in Palermo; Don
+Domani Project); Gualtiero in I Puritani at the Massimo in

-Pesaro.
-He made his debut at the Concertgebouw in Amstedam in the role of
+He made his debut at the Concertgebouw in Amstedam in the role of Prior

-Prior in La Straniera and Colline in La Bohème in the
+in La Straniera and Colline in La Bohème in the Circuito

-Circuito Marchigiano and then perform in the production of Il Viaggio
+Marchigiano and then perform in the production of Il Viaggio a Reims

-a Reims at the Musikverein in Vienna; Carmen in Caracalla;
+at the Musikverein in Vienna; Carmen in Caracalla; Don

-Masetto in Don Giovanni at the Teatro Comunale in Bologna and at
+Giovanni (Masetto) at the Teatro Comunale in Bologna and at the

-the Teatro dell’Opera in Rome conducted by Daniele Gatti; La
+Teatro dell’Opera in Rome conducted by Daniele Gatti; La Cenerentola

-at the Grange Festival in London, at the Norske Opera in Oslo and in
+(Figaro) at the Grange Festival in London, at the Norske Opera in Oslo and

-Bologna; Così fan tutte in Nice and Antibes; L'Ange de Nisida,
+in Bologna; Così fan tutte in Nice and Antibes; L'Ange de

-Medea in Corinto, Lucia di Lammermoor and Raffa in
+Nisida, Medea in Corinto, Lucia di Lammermoor and Raffa

 (Grange Festival), where he returned for Britten's A Midsummer Night's